 - Progress Invoicing: the ability to create an invoice based on a percentage or specific item originating from an Estimate, and the system keeping track of what I have invoiced so far.
 This is not really so innately used on Inventory transactions; but I have seen it used in many occasions.

 - Partially Received Purchase Orders: in QBO Plus, you either receive a PO or not receive a PO; yes you can partially receive it, but it will not track the PO as being still open.
 These vendor backorder tracking are VERY important.

 - Item Receipts: in QBO, to receive the inventory you must use a BILL only.
 In QuickBooks Desktop, you can use Item Receipt to receive the Inventory and later on when the bill arrives, you can convert the item receipt to Accounts Payable… this is a nice workflow for many companies that want to separate receiving inventory from creating accounts payables.

 - Manufacturer’s Part Number (MPN): is an additional field that allows to also put the part number from the manufacturer or vendor to use a reference in Purchase Orders

 - Custom Fields: you can add up to 7 custom fields on each item that allows you to record information like weight, color, lead time, category, etc… and 5 custom fields in the header of a transaction

 - Custom Summary Reports and high level of customization of Transaction Detail Reports

 - Fully Customizable forms, such as: Invoices, Estimates, and Purchase Orders with formatting and customizable fields.

 - Job Costing on Payroll Checks

 There are also 3 other versions of QuickBooks Desktop: Premier, Accountant, and Enterprise which contain a lot more features not mentioned here.
-On the next article, there is a full comparison of all QuickBooks Desktop versions
+Check our the next article, there is a full comparison of all QuickBooks Desktop versions